-Here’s how you should really recover after running 42 kilometers—from the moment you cross that finish line to up to 12 hours later
+Here’s how you should recover after running a marathon (yes, all 42 kilometers)—from the moment you cross that finish line all the way to 12 hours later

 Nenikikamen! (“We have conquered!”)

 This is the message Greek soldier Pheidippides delivered after their victory over the Persians in 490 BC.
 He covered close to 40 kilometers as he ran all the way from Marathon to Athens before sadly dropping dead immediately after.

 During the 1908 Olympics, the International Olympic Committee altered the original 40-kilometer route due to logistical concerns and shortly after, the International Amateur Athletic Federation adopted the new definition of 42.195 kilometers.

 Tragic as Pheidippides’ story might seem, we have to thank him for giving us a source of inspiration for the modern-day athletic event we revere so much.
 However, such admiration demands respect.